 The sum total of all human impacts on the environment has been called our species' "ecological footprint."
-Our total demands placed on the store of natural capital (stock of resources) can be assessed with respect to the criterion of sustainability: Taking both main types of resources, renewable and non-renewable, into account, how likely is it that our current level of demands for the population that exists now, and for possible further human population increases, can be satisfied from both the planet's regenerative biocapacity and its stock of depleting stores?
+Our total demands placed on the store of natural capital (stock of natural resources) can be assessed with respect to the criterion of sustainability: Taking both main types of resources, renewable and non-renewable, into account, how likely is it that our current level of demands on resources by the population that exists now, and by further human population increases, can be satisfied from both the planet's regenerative biocapacity and its stock of depleting stores?
 And for how long into the future?
 (To be sure, the intensity of average per capita demands varies widely across the spectrum of richer and poorer nations.)
-A consolidated image of the ecological footprint is presented in the idea that at present "1.7 earths" are necessary in order to satisfy total human demands placed on our planet's capacity to satisfy them sustainably, that is, indefinitely into the future, and that we are drawing down the accumulated natural capital of the earth - its bioproductivity and stock of non-renewable resources.
+A consolidated image of our ecological footprint is presented in the idea that at present "1.7 earths" are necessary in order to satisfy total human demands placed on our planet's environmental resources.
+This means that our present level of demands exceeds the earth's capacity to satisfy them sustainably, that is, indefinitely into the future, and that we are quickly drawing down the accumulated natural capital of the earth - its bioproductivity and stock of non-renewable resources.

-This image also leads to the question as to whether all of these accumulating human impacts may result in what is known as an "ecological collapse," involving a sharp and perhaps sudden reduction in existing biological productivity across the planet as a whole, constraining its carrying capacity for all extant species.
+This image also leads to the question as to whether all of these accumulating human impacts may result in what is known as an "ecological collapse," involving a sharp and perhaps sudden reduction in existing biological productivity across the planet as a whole, constraining its carrying capacity for all extant species, including our own.
 Major events of this time are known from the geological past, especially the mass extinctions previously listed, which were caused by events such as violent and prolonged volcanic eruptions, large asteroid impacts, and sudden climate change.

-Recently other scientists have been exploring the concept of "planetary boundaries," a set of nine parameters designed to measure the resilience of the earth's chief biogeophysical systems that sustain human life under present conditions.
-Their analysis starts with the following observation (Steffen et al. 2015): "The relatively stable, 11,700-yearlong Holocene epoch is the only state of the ES [Earth System] that we know for certain can support contemporary human societies."
-Then they ask whether the Holocene earth-system can persist in the face of current human pressures against it, as assessed by measurements in nine dimensions: atmospheric aerosol loading, altered biogeochemical cycles, biosphere integrity, climate change, freshwater use, land-system change, novel entities, ocean acidification, and stratospheric ozone depletion.
+Recently other scientists have been exploring the concept of "planetary boundaries," a set of nine discrete parameters designed to measure the resilience of the earth's chief biogeophysical systems that sustain human life under present conditions.
+Their analysis starts with the following observation (Steffen et al. 2015): "The relatively stable, 11,700yearlong Holocene epoch is the only state of the ES [Earth System] that we know for certain can support contemporary human societies."
+Then they ask whether the Holocene earthsystem can persist in the face of current human pressures against it, as assessed by measurements in nine dimensions: atmospheric aerosol loading, altered biogeochemical cycles, biosphere integrity, climate change, freshwater use, land-system change, novel entities, ocean acidification, and stratospheric ozone depletion.
 They regard two of the nine (biosphere integrity and climate change) as "core" or critically-important processes.
-They find that in a total of four of these nine (biogeochemical cycles, biosphere integrity, climate change, and land-system change) - a set which includes both of the core dimensions - human perturbations may already be pushing the earth-system that now sustains us can persist.
+They find that in a total of four of these nine (biogeochemical cycles, biosphere integrity, climate change, and land-system change) - a set which includes both of the core dimensions human perturbations may already be pushing the earth-system beyond the boundary zone, the point where it becomes uncertain whether the earth-system that now sustains our species can persist.